josepplloo/web_example/backend/README.md

 Backend
 =========

-  An app demonstrating simple API implementation with NodeJs, Express and MongoDB.
+  This app demonstrates a simple API implementation with NodeJs, Express and MongoDB.

-  The `api` uri preceeds all API endpoints(e.g. `http://localhost:8080/api/providers`) and the following endpoints are currently available:
-  * GET `/api/providers`
-  * POST `/api/providers`
-  * GET `/api/providers/:id`
-  * PUT `/api/providers/:id`
-  * DELETE `/api/providers/:id`

-  The companion tutorial on building can be found here [<b>How To Build Simple RESTful API With NodeJs, ExpressJs And MongoDb</b>](https://medium.com/@dinyangetoh/how-to-build-simple-restful-api-with-nodejs-expressjs-and-mongodb-99348012925d).
+  This example was made based on this tutorial [<b>How To Build Simple RESTful API With NodeJs, ExpressJs And MongoDb</b>](https://medium.com/@dinyangetoh/how-to-build-simple-restful-api-with-nodejs-expressjs-and-mongodb-99348012925d).

-***
-**Warning:** Watch out by this tutorial:
+**⚠️ Warning ⚠️** Be careful with this tutorial:
-  * 🐛 It not have a proper error hander.
+  * 🐛 It does not have a proper error handler.
-  * 🐞 It not have a good code format stile.
+  * 🐞 It does not have a good code format style.
-  * 🐌 It use Callbacks instead Promises
+  * 🐌 It uses Callbacks instead of Promises.

-But had a nice file structure.
+  * ✅ But it has a nice file structure.
-***

   In order to write a beter code I recomend the follow lectures about API construction and ES 6 promise: